seekinginfiniteloop/PlainLicense/docs/licenses/public-domain/unlicense/index.md

   **The authors ("we") dedicate this work ("the work") to the public domain.**
   You can use it freely for any purpose and in any way you want.
 We give away all rights and interest in the work to the public domain forever.

-  ## You Can Do Anything You Want with the Work
+  ## You Can Do Anything with the Work

   - **Use the work for anything** you want, in whole or in part.
   - **Copy, change, publish, distribute, or sell** the work.